-The 10th of February marks the 68th anniversary of Mohandas Ghandi inventing The Master Cleanse Diet and I thought it only reich to revisit some WWII humor.
-I know a lot of comedians frown upon Hitler humour for its obviousness and still others harbour some deep-seeded hatred for the man for things he may – or may not – have supposedly done.
-But me… I just can’t get enough of that STD-riddled tight-ass.
+February 10th marks the 68th anniversary of Mohandas Ghandi inventing The Master Cleanse Diet and I thought it only reich to revisit some WWII humor.
+I know a lot of comedians frown upon Hitler humor for its obviousness and still others harbor some deep-seeded hatred for the man for things he may--or may not--have supposedly done.
+But myself… I just can't get enough of that STD-riddled tight-ass.

 For 25 years I've been laughing at (with?)
 Mr. Adolf and his silly ways.
 Ever since I was shown Triumph of the Will in history class his nutty, hair-raising yelling has caused me to giggle.
 And the fact that the mere mention of his name makes people uncomfortable only makes me laugh harder.

-I have on occasion taken to sporting a similar moustache and – Boy! – do people make sour grapes faces at me.
-Once, at a Christmas party, a jocky, Jewish fellow was so angered by the moustache that he wanted to fight me.
+I have on occasion taken to sporting a similar mustache and Boy! do people make sour grapes faces at me.
+Once, at a Christmas party, a jocky, Jewish fellow was so angered by the mustache that he wanted to fight me.
 He berated me with tales of his people and their suffering and yadda yadda yadda.
-I stood there and took it all, thinking, "This man isn’t even yelling at me.
-He’s yelling at my moustache."
-When he paused to catch his breath I asked in my most adorable (obnoxious?) child-voice, “If you’re so Jewish, what are you doing at a Christmas party?”
-This incensed him and he ordered me, “Outside!
-Let’s go!
-Me and you!”
-I obliged, walking to the apartment door side-by-side with him.
-I grabbed the handle, opened the door and in my best Bugs Bunny impersonation I said, “After you, doc.”
-He stepped out, I slammed the door behind him, locking him out and – Oh! – how the party laughed.
+I stood there and took it all, thinking, "This man isn't even yelling at me.
+He's yelling at my mustache."
+When he paused to catch his breath I asked in my most adorable (obnoxious?) child-voice, "If you're so Jewish, what are you doing at a Christmas party?"
+This incensed him and he ordered me, "Outside!
+Let's go!
+Me and you!"
+I obliged, walking to the apartment door side by side with him.
+I grabbed the handle, opened the door and in my best Bug Bunny impersonation I said, "After you, doc."
+He stepped out, I slammed the door behind him, locking him out and Oh! how the party laughed.
 What a maroon!